 To qualify for a Chronic Condition Special Needs Plan, an eligibility form will be sent to your doctor confirming your diagnosis with the condition covered by the SNP.
 Though you may enroll prior to the documentation being provided, if the SNP plan administrators are unable to verify that you meet the eligibility requirement by the end of the first month that you are enrolled, you will be disenrolled by the end of the first month.
-As a result you will be entitled to a Special Enrollment Period that allows you to enroll in a new plan.
-The SEP begins when you are notified of disenrollment and ends two months after disenrollment later.
+If that occurs, you will be entitled to a Special Enrollment Period that allows you to enroll in a new plan.
+The SEP begins when you are notified of disenrollment and ends two months after coverage ends.

 Institutional SNP (I-SNP)

-To qualify for an Institutional Special Needs Plan, you must live in long-term care served by the SNP for a minimum of 90 days.
-To qualify, the facility can be either a nursing home or an intermediate care facility for those with intellectual disabilities.
+To qualify for an Institutional Special Needs Plan, you must live in a long-termin long-term care facility served by the SNP for a minimum of 90 days.
+The facility can be either a nursing home or an intermediate care facility for those with intellectual disabilities.
 Alternatively, you must have met your state’s guidelines for requiring a nursing home-level of care for a minimum of 90 days whether you live in a community setting such as your home or a group residence or in an institution.
 Those who have not yet received care for at least 90 days but who are likely to need that level of care for that period of time can also qualify.

 Dual Eligible SNP (D-SNP)